solescoders/solescoders.github.io/_pages/schedule.md

 permalink: /schedule/
 ---
 <img src="{{ site.baseurl }}/assets/hex.png" title="hex" style="float:right;" width="250" height="300">
-We catch up for ~90 minutes each fortnight during semester, **Monday 1-3pm** in **Quadrangle (A14) seminar room S421**.
+We catch up for ~90 minutes each fortnight during semester, **every second Monday 1-3pm** in **Quadrangle (A14) seminar room S421**.
 Around ~40 minutes is spent on a presentation & chat on an R-related (or adjacent) topic, with the remainder given to honing our new skills or otherwise bringing your own data/problems to work on and ask for a hand if needed.
 All sessions are very informal, and as much as anything are an opportunity to touch base, enjoy a snack, and hear more about all the cool science and teaching which takes place in the school.

 ### 2024: Semester 1